bitcoindevkit/book-of-bdk/docs/cookbook/starter.md

 ```

 ### Notes
+1. This example uses Taproot descriptors with extended private keys.
+To learn more about these descriptors, see <a href="/context/descriptors" target="_blank">breakdown of descriptors</a> page.
-1) This example is using an Esplora client on SigNet.
-To learn more about this choice, see [breakdown of blockchain client options](../context/blockchain-clients.md) and [breakdown of network options](../context/networks.md) pages.
+2. This example is using an Esplora client on SigNet.
+To learn more about this choice, see <a href="/context/blockchain-clients" target="_blank">breakdown of blockchain client options</a> and <a href="/context/networks" target="_blank">breakdown of network options</a> pages.